Will we really see whales?

 At Prince of Whales, our team of dedicated professionals try their hardest to ensure that your experience with us fully exceeds your expectations.
 However, due to the unpredictable nature of wildlife behaviour, neither we nor any other whale watching company can guarantee 100% that you will see whales on any given tour.
 In order to give you the best possible value for your money, we are pleased to offer each of our guests a lifetime no whales guarantee.

-If you come out with us during our peak season, from early May through the end of October, and do not see whales on your first attempt, we guarantee you a free trip on board one of our larger Ocean Magic vessels – either a pre-booked reservation on a 9:00am or 3:30pm sailing, or a stand-by seat for the 12:15pm sailing.
+If you come out with us during our peak season, from early May through the end of October, and do not see whales on your first attempt, we guarantee you a free trip aboard the same vessel you travelled on.
+This may either be a pre-booked reservation on a 9:00am or 3:30pm sailing (for the Ocean Magic cruiser), or a stand-by seat for the 12:15pm or scheduled Zodiac-style tours.
 Additionally, if you do not see whales on your second tour, you are free to continue to come back as many times as you like until you see whales!
 This offer is a lifetime guarantee, but is non-transferable.

 To redeem your no whales guarantee, simply take note of the name you made your initial reservation under, the confirmation number, as well as the date and time of your tour.
 Then call our reservations line (1-888-383-4884) with this information and one of our friendly team members will be able to help you arrange your second departure.
 Guests must present valid photo identification when checking in.